 FOHR – Call for Board Members Margaret Mead remarked: “Never doubt that a small group of thoughtful committed citizens can change the world; indeed, it’s the only thing that ever has.”
 Friends of Haystack Rock (FOHR) Board of Directors is looking for individuals to join our committed group and advance our mission to promote the preservation and protection of intertidal life and birds that inhabit the Marine Garden and the Oregon Islands National Wildlife Refuge at Haystack Rock.
 We are actively seeking applications for Board of Directors membership.

-Comprised of 8-13 members, FOHR is a voluntary, nonprofit group that partners with City of Cannon Beach and the U.S. Fish and Wildlife Service in supporting the Haystack Rock Awareness Program (HRAP).
+Comprised of 8-13 members, FOHR is a voluntary, nonprofit group that partners with City of Cannon Beach and the U.S. Fish and Wildlife Service in supporting the Haystack Rock Awareness Program (HRAP) and other partnerships.
 HRAP offers an extensive interpretive program on the beach in front of Haystack Rock during most spring and summer low tides.
-Trained staff and volunteers are present to answer visitor questions and share their knowledge about this amazing offshore island and other marine related topics.
-These activities connect communities with nature to sustain quality of life.

 We welcome participation from a diverse citizenry, including business leaders, retirees, students, educators,website, fundraising, public relations and community collaborators.
-New members will be elected at our June board meeting at Cannon Beach City Hall.
-Please send a letter of nomination to FOHR Board President, Stacy Benefield at firstname.lastname@example.org or to Friends of Haystack Rock, PO Box 1222, Cannon Beach, OR 97110.
-The letter should include at a minimum your name, contact information, and a statement of interest.
-Please apply by June 1st, 2016.
-For additional information contact Stacy Benefield at email@example.com.
+New members will be elected at our July board meeting.
+Please send a letter of interest to FOHR Board President, at email@example.com or to Friends of Haystack Rock, PO Box 1222, Cannon Beach, OR 97110.
+The letter should include at a minimum your name, contact information, and your statement of interest.
+For additional information contact FOHR Board President at firstname.lastname@example.org.